wasilukm/hoymiles-mqtt/README.md

 Please note, depending on the needs more options can be specified with _-e_.
 See above for all possible options.

-## Known issues
+## Troubleshooting

-Hoymiles DUTs are not the most stable devices.
+  - Hoymiles DUTs are not the most stable devices.
 Therefore, from time to time the tool may not be able to connect to DTU and will print the following exception:

-    Modbus Error: [Invalid Message] No response received, expected at least 8 bytes (0 received)
+    >Modbus Error: [Invalid Message] No response received, expected at least 8 bytes (0 received)

     The tool will continue its operation and try communication with DTU with the next period.

-If the exception is constantly repeating and data is not refreshed in Home Assistant it may mean that DTU has crashed and requires power cycle.
+    If the exception is constantly repeating and data is not refreshed in Home Assistant:
+      - power cycle DTU
+      - try to update DTU's firmware

+  - `libseccomp2` library may be missing on some operating systems, ensure the library is installed

 ## Credits